XuGuoJia/python_class_01/README.md

-# Study Python Lesson by self
+# Study Python Lesson by self, start from 07 Feb 2021